Country Media, Inc.

-Country Media, Inc. is an American media and web design company based in Salem, Oregon, which owns 10 community newspaper properties in Oregon and one in California.
-The company previously owned newspapers in the West North Central states.
+Country Media, Inc. is an American media and web design company based in Salem, Oregon, which owns 7 community newspaper properties in Oregon.
+The company previously owned newspapers in the West North Central states and California.

 History

 Origins

 Country Media, Inc. was largely founded by Steve Hungerford, a Nebraska-native who earned his bachelor's degree in journalism from the University of Nebraska and a master's in journalism from the University of Oregon.
 He moved to Oregon in 1973 to purchase the weekly Milwaukie Review newspaper.
 In the mid-1980s, he was named director of human resources at the Salem Statesman Journal and, in 1988, became executive editor and publisher of the Daily Enterprise Courier in Oregon City.
 Hungerford and his wife Carol moved to Nebraska in 1990 when he was named publisher of the Scottsbluff Star-Herald.
 A decade later Hungerford left his job in March 2000 to found Country Media, Inc. with his wife and a group of investors from across the United States.
 Soon after, the newly formed company based in Scottsbluff, Nebraska purchased 18 weekly newspapers.